bocadilloproject/aiodine/README.md

 aiodine revolves around two concepts: **providers** and **consumers**.

+Providers are:

+- **Explicit**: once a provider is defined, a consumer can use it by declaring it as a function parameter.
+- **Modular**: a provider can itself use other provider.
+- **Flexible**: providers are reusable within the scope of a function or a whole session, and support a variety of syntaxes (asynchronous or synchronous, function or generator) to make provisioning resources fun again.

 ### Providers

 **Providers** make a _resource_ available to consumers within a certain _scope_.
 They are created by decorating a **provider function** with `@aiodine.provider`.